Tekdirfan/Matching-Algorithms/README.md

 The algorithm is implemented in Python using the PuLP library for linear programming.
 The logarithmic transformation allows us to solve this as a linear programming problem.
 The key features of the implementation include:

-- Use of binary variables for matching and continuous variables for log utilities.
 - Logarithmic utility constraints to handle the product maximization.
 - No stability constraints, focusing solely on maximizing the Nash social welfare.